 - Loss of consortium: Following your accident, you and your loved one can no longer be intimate with each other, you may be eligible for compensation for loss of companionship.

 Punitive damages are rare in personal injury claims but they do occur.
-These are meant to punish the defendant for their actions in a way to prevents this behavior from happening again.
+These are meant to punish the defendant for their actions in a way to prevent this behavior from happening again.
 An example of this would be getting into an accident with a drunk driver who caused a fatality.
 In this case, the defendant had made a conscious decision to engage in behavior that harmed another person.